 Once the computer selection has been made, click on the Next button to provide credentials.

-By default, provided credentials are used against Windows Authentication.
+By default, provided credentials are used against the Native OS Authentication.
 However, you can also specify credentials for Microsoft RDP, VNC, and Intel vPro AMT.

 How to Specify Local Computer Credentials

 To specify a local account, either use the computer name (if a single computer selection is made) or a period:

 - Click on the Add button and select IP Range

 - Specify a Range Name and an IP range and click on Next then provide the credentials to be used.

 - Your account doesn’t hold enough privileges to perform Active Directory account management.